sbissett/liri-node-ap/README.md

 node liri.js movie-this "your movie" (omit the quotes)  Provides good info for movies that you'd like to watch.

-Snip it's demonstration Liri success.
+Snip it links demonstration Liri success.

 C:\Users\steve\Desktop\liri-node-ap\images\Concert_This.PNG